rcalicdan/rcalicdan/README.md

 ## 🤝 Contributing & Support

-HiblaPHP is fully open source and welcomes contributions of all kinds — bug reports, PRs, docs improvements, or just sharing the project with others.
+HiblaPHP is fully open source and welcomes contributions of all kinds like bug reports, PRs, docs improvements, or just sharing the project with others.

 - **Contribute:** Check out the repos under [@hiblaphp](https://github.com/hiblaphp), open issues are a great place to start.
 - **Sponsor:** If this work is useful to you, consider supporting it via [GitHub Sponsors](https://github.com/sponsors/rcalicdan).
 It helps keep the project alive and moving forward. ❤️